FurryCoders/FAAPI/README.md

 `__init__(submission_page: bs4.BeautifulSoup = None)`

-To initialise the object, An optional `bs4.BeautifulSoup` object is needed containing the parsed HTML of a submission page.
+To initialise the object, an optional `bs4.BeautifulSoup` object is needed containing the parsed HTML of a submission page.

 The `submission_page` argument is saved as an instance variable and is then parsed to obtain the other fields.